Pūponga

-The tiny settlement of Pūponga in New Zealand is the northernmost settlement in the South Island.
+Pūponga is a tiny settlement in New Zealand and is the northernmost settlement in the South Island.
 It is in the Tasman District, 18 km north of Collingwood, at the foot of Farewell Spit.
 The spit's airstrip, Triangle Flat Airstrip is just northeast of Pūponga.
 The settlement of Pūponga is inland; the settlement located on the coast is called Port Pūponga.

-Just to the northeast of the village, a car park at a cafe is the starting point for tours of Farewell Spit.
+Just to the northeast of the village, a car park at a cafe was the starting point for tours of Farewell Spit.
+However, the cafe burned down on 30 November 2019 and has been closed since.
 Popular walks in the area include short walks to Cape Farewell, the northernmost point of the South Island, and to Wharariki Beach.